Ask Phyllis is a blog series of frequently asked real estate questions. Have a question about real estate? Email us here

 2) Hire someone to have the home cleaned and any remaining items hauled (this vendor should be paid by the escrow company at closing).

-These two simple steps should net your mother a minimum of an additional $15,000.00.
-But you can also find a real estate agent who can do much more than that.
+You may consider finding a real estate agent who can do much more than that.
 Most experienced real estate agents should be able to make a punch list of items that need tending, such as: landscape clean up, paint, flooring, replacing outdated light fixtures and cabinet hardware.
 Again, if you hire the right real estate agent, they can do all of this for your mother.
 The agent you hire should oversee the work and the vendors should be paid at closing.